wp-plugins/prosperent-suite/README.txt

 This plugin contains the following tools from Prosperent:

-* **ProsperShop-** Create a shop on your blog filled with products relevant to your site content.
-* **Auto-Linker-** Convert any keyword or phrase into an affiliated link to the highest converting, most relevant product.
-* **ProsperInsert-** Insert relevant products and deals within your pages and posts..
-* **ContentInsert-** Automatically places products within all posts and pages on your blog.
 * **ProsperLinks-** Any link on your site that leads to a product or merchant will automatically convert to an affiliate link.
+* **ProsperInsert-** Insert relevant products and deals within your pages and posts, can also be automated.
+* **ProsperShop-** Create a shop on your blog filled with products relevant to your site content, links phrases to the shop to gain exposure automatically.

 This suite will give you everything you need to easily start making money with your blog.